 Under this new law, prosecutors are no longer required to prove the presence of physical injury.
 Additionally, the offender’s attorney is not permitted to use the lack of physical injury as a defense on behalf of the victim.

 This change simplifies the process for prosecutors to establish a strangulation charge, as opposed to an aggravated assault charge.
 The latter requires proof that the defendant intended to cause serious bodily injury and took actions to cause it.
-A Washington PA criminal attorney could previously argue that no injury was caused when the prosecutor claimed choking, as the absence of injury would negate the defendant’s intent.
+A Pittsburgh criminal attorney could previously argue that no injury was caused when the prosecutor claimed choking, as the absence of injury would negate the defendant’s intent.
 However, this defense does not apply in cases of strangulation.